liqotech/liqo/docs/pages/User/GettingStarted/install.md

 ### Custom install

-If you did not use `kubeadm` to install your Kubernetes, or you are running another distribution of Kubernetes (such as [K3s](https://k3s.io/)), you should explicitly define the parameters required by Liqo by exporting the following variables **before** launching the installer:
+If you did not use `kubeadm` to install your Kubernetes cluster, or you are running another distribution of Kubernetes (such as [K3s](https://k3s.io/)), you should explicitly define the parameters required by Liqo, by exporting the following variables **before** launching the installer:

 * `POD_CIDR`: range of IP addresses for the pod network (K3s default: 10.42.0.0/16)
 * `SERVICE_CIDR`: range of IP addresses for service VIPs (k3s default: 10.43.0.0/16)